The Exam comprises two components; written and practical

 - 16 slides to screen.

-- Slides rotated every 10 minutes for conventional smears and 8 minutes for LBC.
+- Slides are rotated every 8 minutes for both conventional smears and LBC slides.
 The slides will be screened in two batches of eight slides.

 A refreshment break will be provided between the two screening sessions.